-Going through Sutton Cross is much more enjoyable these days, with the pretty sage green frontage of Higgins Family Butchers to distract the eye when waiting at the lights - and the smart little tables of the bakery and café too (a branch of the lovely Il Valentino at the Grand Canal Basin), will tempt you over for a coffee and one of their gorgeous pastries while you think about which treats to take home.
+Going through Sutton Cross is much more enjoyable these days, with the pretty sage green frontage of Higgins Family Butchers to distract the eye when waiting at the lights - and there's a branch of the lovely Il Valentino bakery (of Grand Canal Basin) too, which will tempt you to try one of their gorgeous pastries while deciding what to take home.

 For this is no ordinary butchers shop and, once found, it will soon be a favourite destination.
 How many butchers have a glass-walled dry-ageing room at the back of the shop, where the full carcasses are hung to mature - and from which your specified order will be cut and expertly butchered by friendly and informative staff as you watch?